 By Order dated August 4, 2016, all five cases were consolidated by the Court into a Consolidated Amended Class Action.
 Thereafter, on August 11, 2016 a Consolidated Amended Class Action Complaint was filed, seeking to enjoin defendants from consummating the Merger and/or from soliciting shareholder votes.
 To the extent that the Merger was consummated, the Consolidated Amended Class Action Complaint seeks to rescind the Merger or recover rescissory or other compensatory damages, along with costs and fees.
 The grounds for relief set forth in the Consolidated Amended Class Action Complaint in large part track those grounds as asserted in the five individual complaints, as previously disclosed.
 Class counsel advised that post consummation of the Merger they were going to file a Second Consolidated Amended Class Action Complaint.
-The Second Consolidated Amended Class Action Complaint (which superseded the Consolidated Amended Class Action Complaint, the grounds for relief set forth in the Second Consolidated Amended Class Action Complaint, the grounds for relief set forth in the Second Consolidated Amended Class Action Complaint in large part track those grounds as asserted in the five individual complaints.
+The Second Consolidated Amended Class Action Complaint (which superseded the Consolidated Amended Class Action Complaint) was ultimately filed on or about January 26, 2017.
+Like the Consolidated Amended Class Action complaint, the grounds for relief set forth in the Second Consolidated Amended Class Action Complaint in large part track those grounds as asserted in the five individual complaints.